rcaceiro/node-yolo/README.md

 const detector = new yolo("darknet-configs", "cfg/coco.data", "cfg/yolov3.cfg", "yolov3.weights");
 detector.detect(path)
     .then(detections => {
-        //here you receive the detections
+        // here you receive the detections
     })
     .catch(error => {
-        //here you can handle the errors.
+        // here you can handle the errors.
 Ex: Out of memory });
 ```
 #### detections object